inventos/capistrano-gtools/README.md

 # Capistrano Git Tools

-Adds a `gtools:update_remote_url` task which updates remote's URL on your servers to the actual one.
+Adds a `gtools:update_repo_url` task which updates remote's URL on your servers to the actual one.

 ## Install